 I will not ask for your last name, address, or other personal information that can identify you.
 After the interview is completed, the data will be stored on a secure network.
 We will erase your phone number from the data files within one year.
 Information sent to researchers always leaves out your telephone number.

 Some of the questions are personal and might not apply to you or your life.
-You do not have to answer any question you do not want to, and you can end the interview at any time.
-The interview usually takes between 25 and 35 minutes.
+You do not have to answer any question you do not want to, and you can end the interview at any time. //if wa_flag = 1 insert [The interview usually takes between 25 and 35 minutes] //.
 If you have questions about the survey,

 I can give you the number for the study coordinator at the Washington State Department of Health.